NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 ## What are  the types of BCI's
 There are many different techniques to measure brain signals.

-We can divide them into Invasive, Semi-invasive and Non-Invasive.
+We can divide them into Non-Invasive, Semi-invasive and Invasive.

 |  |  |  |
 | ------ | ----------- | ---- |